adam-cowley/twitch-project/docs/04-authentication.md

 }
 ```

-Under the hood, Passport will guarantee that the token received by `validate` is a valid token, which has been correctly signed and has not expired.
+Under the hood, Passport JWT will guarantee that the token received by the `validate` method is a valid token, which has been correctly signed and has not expired yet.
 Then it is up to us to return the information that will be assigned to `user` on the `Request` object.
 For this, I will mimic the value returned from the `LocalStrategy` and return the User node from the database via the `UserService`.

+**Note:** We could also ignore the expiry date by setting `ignoreExpiration: true,` in the constructor.
+This would be a good idea if, for example, we issued a short-life JWT token but also issued a [refresh token](https://auth0.com/learn/refresh-tokens/) as part of the payload.
+We could then check the database for the refresh token and if found, allow the request issue another short-life JWT token.

-Next, as with the Local Auth Guard, we'll need a Jwt Auth Guard.
+As with the `LocalAuthGuard`, we'll also need to create a JWT Auth Guard.

 ```sh
 touch src/auth/jwt-auth.guard.ts